January 6, 2017

-The program was created in 2009 by certified sports nutritionists Melissa and Dallas Hartwig (he’s also a functional medicine practitioner) to help people harness the power of whole, natural foods to really thrive.
+The program was created in 2009 by certified sports nutritionists Melissa Hartwig Urban and former husband Dallas Hartwig (he’s also a functional medicine practitioner) to help people harness the power of whole, natural foods to really thrive.
 It’s not just for shrinking waistlines, but also for the added benefits of overall wellness, such as reducing inflammation, restoring health and energy levels, and improving sleep and focus.

 The program asks for a 30-day commitment, or the time needed to help heal and reset the body by only consuming whole foods.
 Once you begin, for one month you will eliminate all processed foods, grains, beans, soy, dairy (aside from ghee or clarified butter), sugar and alternative sweeteners, and alcohol.
 Instead, you’ll eat solely from an approved list of high-quality proteins, healthy fats, seeds, nuts, some fruit, and plenty of vegetables.